-You can make a narcissist jealous if you either intend to attract them or hurt them emotionally to make them feel the taste of being hurt.
+You can make a narcissist jealous if you either intend to attract them or to make them regret leaving you.
 I will discuss both cases in this article separately because they need different strategies.

 Before we proceed any further, it’s important to understand that here you are in the narcissist’s territory.
-You are playing their favourite game and they are more experienced.
-Narcissists are highly manipulative and jealousy is one of their favourite tools for controlling others, especially in relationships.
+You are playing their favourite game and they are more experienced than you.
+Narcissists are highly manipulative and jealousy is one of their favourite tools for controlling people, especially in relationships.
 Even narcissistic parents use jealousy by favouring some children over others so that they can control them easily.

-To make sure that you are never outsmarted, you will have to be smarter than them and use strategies that they do not recognise.
+To make sure that you are never outsmarted, you will have to be smarter than them and use strategies that they do not understand.

 How to use Jealousy to Attract a Narcissist

-If you are really into a narcissist and want to make them feel the same, jealousy is one of the emotions that can induce attraction not only in narcissists but anybody.
-The type of jealousy that works here is when they are jealousy of someone else for being with you.
+If you are really in love with a narcissist and want to make them feel the same, jealousy is one of the emotions that you can use to attract not only a narcissist but anybody.
+The type of jealousy that works here is when they are jealous of someone else for being with you.

 How to do it?

-Start by giving the narcissist attention if you were not.
-Once they start to enjoy it, withdraw and start showing interest in someone else.
-I’m not saying that you should fool someone into loving you just to attract a narcissist.
-Just approach the other guy in a friendly manner while ignoring the narcissist and that is enough to make them jealous.
+Start by giving the narcissist excessive attention if you were not doing so.
+Once they start to enjoy it, withdraw and start showing interest in someone else while ignoring the narcissist.
+I’m not saying that you should fool someone into loving you just to attract the narcissist.
+Just interact with the other person in a friendly way while ignoring the narcissist and that is enough to make them jealous.

-Here is an important point to consider.
-Narcissists see people in black and white, worthy or worthless.
-Using a guy they consider worthy would work better because it would question their own superiority.
-The goal is to make them ask the question ” was this guy favoured because he is better than me?”
-If this comes in their mind, they can do everything possible to prove that they are better than the other guy.
+Here is another important point to consider.
+Narcissists see people in ones and zeros, a person can be either worthy or worthless.
+Shifting your attention from them to someone they consider worthy would work better because it would question their own superiority.
+The goal is to make them ask the question, “was this person favoured because they are better than me?”
+If this comes in their mind, they will do everything possible to prove that they are better than the other guy.

 Remember narcissists understand this game better.
-If you do it in an obvious way, you will be discovered in no time, and it may backfire.
-You should conceal your intentions as much as possible when you are trying to attract someone.
+If you do it in an obvious way, you will be discovered in no time, and it may backfire instead.
+You should conceal your intentions as much as possible when you are using this method.

-The best way to stir jealousy that can hurt a narcissist, is to become more successful and happier than they are.
-Unfortunately, achieving this for the sake of hurting them only is harder and not worth the effort.
-Instead it is better to deal with the desire for revenge first.
-This desire usually stems from not having moved on completely.
+The best way to stir jealousy that can hurt a narcissist, is to become more successful and happier than you were before they left you.
+But, before you try to do that, there is an important point to consider.
+If you only want to become a better person in order to make the narcissist regret leaving you, you will be making a big mistake.
+You will be convincing your subconscious mind that this person is so important to you, and this would make it harder for you to forget them.
 In my article “why do narcissists seem to move on so quickly“, I said that the desire for revenge is a strong sign that someone hasn’t fully moved on yet.

-In that case, the best thing would be to move on first, and then proceed to improving your life regardless of whether it will hurt the narcissist or not.
+In that case, the best thing would be to move on and work on improving your life regardless of whether it will hurt the narcissist or not.
 After all, their personality disorder is already a life-time punishment.
-The reason why they enjoy hurting undeserving people, is because deep down they live with unhealed emotional wounds. ( See also: why are some narcissists so mean)
+The reason why they enjoy hurting undeserving people, is because deep down they live with unhealed emotional wounds.
+You may also read: How to make a narcissist addicted to you.